 - Instruct employee to communicate with you about any change in medical status following each medical appointment related to his/her work injury or illness.

 - Consult with the Office of Human Resources (HR) for guidance on use of benefit days if the employee is released to return to work within the seven (7) day waiting period.

-- Follow appropriate HR guidelines, policies or procedures if the employee misses time from work and/or returns to work after being off duty.
+- Follow appropriate HR guidelines, policies, procedures and Employee Record/Time Card completion if the employee misses time from work and/or returns to work after being off duty.

 - Immediately notify UPMC Work Partners (with a courtesy copy to email@example.com) when the employee:

 - Misses at least one day of work because of the work injury/illness, and provide: